Heidegger and the Art of Motorcycle Maintenance

 Matthew Crawford notes that all across the United States, high school shop classes teaching mechanical arts like welding or woodworking are closing down, to free up funds for computer labs.

 This change radically undervalues blue-collar work that involves the manipulation of things rather than ideas.
 Expertise with things permits human beings to have agency over their lives.
 Most white-collar office work is dull routine more alienating than the machine production denounced by Marx.
-Unlike the electrician who knows his work is good when you flip a switch and the lights go on, the average knowledge worker is caught in a morass of evaluations and planning meetings.
+The average knowledge worker is caught in a morass of evaluations and planning meetings.

-Crawford argues that the ideologists of the knowledge economy have posited a false dichotomy between knowing and doing.
-In fact, most forms of real knowledge come from the effort to master the brute reality of material objects.
+Crawford argues that most forms of real knowledge come from the effort to master the brute reality of material objects.
 These activities can't be learned simply by following rules, as a computer does.
 They require intuitive knowledge that comes from long experience and repeated encounters with difficulty and failure.

-Crawford asserts that he is not writing a book about public policy.
-But he argues that there is something wrong with a global economy in which a Chinese worker sews together an Amish quilt with no understanding of its cultural meaning.
-Economic ties, like those between a borrower and a lender, were once underpinned by face-to-face contact and moral community.
+Crawford argues that there is something wrong with a global economy in which a Chinese worker sews together an Amish quilt with no understanding of its cultural meaning.
+Economic ties were once underpinned by face-to-face contact and moral community.
 Today's mortgage broker is a depersonalized cog in a financial machine that actively discourages prudence and judgment.

 Bikes and Work